pnalaba/reinforcement_navigate_collect_bananas/Report.md

 ## Ideas for Future Work

+* To use raw pixels as input instead of using state.
+The Q-Network would be something based on CNNs.

-The current solution uses a deep network that represents Q-values.
+* The current solution uses a deep network that represents Q-values.
 We can try a solution with a deep nework that directly represents the policy.